 What are Gum & Bone procedures?

 A range of dental treatments known as “gum and bone procedures” are intended to treat problems pertaining to the gums and the underlying bone structure that houses our teeth.
-These operations are not merely for individual problems; rather, they are an essential component of full dental care that guarantees the overall health of your oral environment.
+These operations are not merely for individual problems; rather, they are an essential component of full dental care that guarantees the overall health of your oral cavity.

 Gum procedures frequently include methods like scaling and root planing, which are intended to keep gum health intact by eliminating calculus and plaque.
 Conversely, bone operations concentrate on the jawbone’s structural integrity, making sure that it is strong enough to sustain prostheses and teeth.